larytet-go/hamming/README.md

 Package hamming implelements multi-index minimal hammign distance algorithm See ["Fast and compact Hamming distance index"](http://pages.di.unipi.it/rossano/wp-content/uploads/sites/7/2016/05/sigir16b.pdf) (Simon Gog, Rossano Venturini)

-I have built a POC which finds ~3M/s shortest hamming distances between a sample and the 300K set.
-This is per core.
+I have built a POC which computes ~50M/s shortest hamming distances between two 265 bits hashes.
 Most of the performance improvements came from three things.

-* I use 7 bits blocks (surprisingly) and the first search phase is very fast.
-* I use array of eight 64 bits words to keep hashes and can calculate a hamming distance between two 256 hashes in 20ns (50M hashes/s on a single i7 core.
-The code counting set bits does contain loops.
+* I use array of eight 64 bits words to keep hashes and can calculate a hamming distance between two 256 hashes in 20ns or 50M hashes/s on a single i7 core.
 * I keep two tables - one for search and another for updates.
 After an update I switch the tables.
 The code runs lock free.

-This code uses [github.com/steakknife/hamming](https://github.com/steakknife/hamming) for fast hamming distance calculations

 # API